Child Protection Policy

 - Emotional Abuse

 Pupils who are the victims of abuse often display emotional/behavioural difficulties.
-Staff are alert to this and will report the matter to the designated teacher (Mr Hewitt).
-If it is felt necessary to refer the matter to Social Services, buy information pills this will be done by Mrs Moore and Mr Hewitt.
+Staff are alert to this and will report the matter to the designated teachers (Mrs Harvey and Mrs Young).
+If it is felt necessary to refer the matter to Social Services, this will be done by Mr Marks and Mrs Young/Harvey.

 - Complaints/information concerning child abuse will be kept on record, dated and signed.